Formal semantics (natural language): Methodology

 One major goal of research in formal semantics is to uncover and explain the range of variation across human languages.
 As part of this typological work, researchers have sought to uncover principles that apply to all languages known as semantic universals.
-A proposed universal is that languages only allow determiners which have the property of being conservative, indicating that the human language faculty cannot lexicalize many quantifiers that are possible in principle.
+A proposed universal is that languages only allow determiners (Note: A determiner is a word used with a noun to express information about the noun's reference or quantity, such as the article a, the demonstrative this, and the quantifier every.) which have the property of being conservative, (Note: This means that all expressions with a determiner can be modified in a specific manner without changing their truth values.
+For example, the quantifier every is conservative because modifying a sentence like "Every man is mortal" to "Every man is a man that is mortal" never changes the sentence's truth value.) indicating that the human language faculty cannot lexicalize many quantifiers that are possible in principle.
 Crosslinguistic research has also been used to inform theoretical issues within semantics.
 For example, early research on the semantics of English sparked debate over whether tense markers are quantificational or referential.
 Subsequent work on Javanese, Atayal, St’átʼimcets, and Tlingit has been taken as evidence that natural languages actually make both interpretations available.
 Similarly, evidence from sign languages has been used to support certain analyses of coreference which are hard to test in spoken languages because the crucial elements are covert.
 In order to collect data on languages that they themselves do not speak, formal semanticists carry out fieldwork.